bytezyme/phoebe-shelves-clt/README.md

 owl_shelves_clt init
 ```

-If there is already an existing `books.csv` or `reading.csv` in the target directory, it will not overwrite the files without confirmation.
-To force-overwrite exsiting files, pass the additional `-f` argument:
+If there is already an existing `books.csv` or `reading.csv` in the target directory, it ask you to confirm if you would like to overwrite the files.
+If you want to overwrite existing files without confirmation, pass the `-f` flag.

 ```console
 owl_shelves_clt init -f